 Gordon’s Bay © Courtesy of Shutterstock

 Get your dose of Vitamin Sea at Coogee Beach and choose from one of the many ocean pools.
-Wylie’s Baths is a local favorite, built by champion long-distance swimmer Henry Wylie in 1907.
+Wylie’s Baths is a local favourite, built by champion long-distance swimmer Henry Wylie in 1907.
 If you’re a woman wanting a bit more privacy, come check out Mciver Bath.
 Bathe topless if you prefer and enjoy the gorgeous turquoise views.
 For other options, go just north of Coogee Beach to swim at Giles Baths or head to the south end and dive into the Ross Jones Memorial Pool.
 All are sure to cool you off on a hot day and offer magnificent ocean views.

 Coogee Beach baths © Courtesy of Shutterstock

-This trendy spot is a favorite amongst locals.
+This trendy spot is a favourite amongst locals.
 With sweeping ocean views, an expansive menu, games, separate sections (hello adult-only zone!), and superb happy hour deals, it’s easy to see why locals and tourists alike flock to “The Pav”.